 For the parts listed above, here are the links to find them on Amazon:

 (As an amazon associate I earn on qualifying purchases).

 Most gravel vac’s should fit onto this with the use of an adaptor, or by simply inserting the gravel vac hose into the main hose.
 Or, if you have a large gravel vac, it may fit directly onto the hose itself.

 The gravel vac issue I leave up to you, these come in many different sizes so you will need to check which adaptor you require.

 This option is simple, easy and cheap.
 We’re not trying to replicate the Python here, we’re just going to achieve the easy water change function for a small fraction of the cost.

 To change water easily and quickly, I use a regular garden hose pipe.
-My large tank is 580-litres, and I do large water changes, so buckets would take forever.
+My larger tank is 580-litres, and I do large water changes, so buckets would take forever.

 There are only two items needed to use a garden hose for quick and easy water changes, a hose and a tap adaptor.
 I do not use a gravel vac as I use sand and very fine gravel.

-Again, if you wanted to add a gravel vac it is possible, but you will require an adaptor to attach one to the hose.
+Again, if you wanted to add a gravel vac it is possible, but you will require a suitable adaptor to attach one to the hose.